 Samsung Galaxy Z Flip review: Price and availability

 Before you even examine the relative merits of the Samsung Galaxy Z Flip, one of its most appealing attributes may be its price.
-At $1,380, the Galaxy Z Flip isn’t cheap by any stretch of the imagination.
+Debuting at $1,380 last year, the Galaxy Z Flip isn’t cheap by any stretch of the imagination.
 But in the world of pricey foldable devices, Samsung’s flip phone feels like a bargain.

-The Galaxy Z Flip’s $1,380 price is a $600 drop from the debut price of the Samsung Galaxy Fold.
-(The Fold’s price has since dropped a little bit as we get closer to the anticipated Galaxy Fold 2 launch this summer.)
+The Galaxy Z Flip’s $1,380 price was a $600 drop from the debut price of the Samsung Galaxy Fold.
 The Galaxy Z Flip also costs less than the $1,500 the Motorola Razr.
+And the price has fallen even further in the subsequent months, as you can now pick up a Galaxy Z Flip for $1,299.

 Samsung Galaxy Z Flip review: Design